 Canadian performance standards are applied: Canadian performance standards determine the learning outcomes.
 Maple Bear students are expected to achieve performance levels similar to Canadians.

 Curriculum development for English-language subjects is done in Canada by Canadian experts.

 Canadian style teaching strategies are implemented: Canadian teaching strategies encourage student independence, strong literacy skills, higher level thinking and problem solving.

 A sophisticated set of learning resources are used: Learning resources include books, manipulative materials, visual materials, electronic media, and computer technology.

 Assessment of student learning is based on Canadian standards.
 In all cases, Canadian programming exceeds the requirements of local elementary education authorities in each country.

 Bilingual immersion methodology is used in Maple Bear schools to develop competence in languages.
-This means that children learn to listen, speak, read, and write in both English and Mandarin by surrounding them with conversation and instruction in both languages.
-In Singapore, our students are immersed in English, plus a specially developed Mandarin curriculum that strongly emphasizes on bilingual language and literacy.
-Children learn in both English and Mandarin right from the first day.
+This means that children learn to listen, speak, read, and write in both English and Mandarin as well as their respective native languages by surrounding them with conversation and instruction in these languages.
+Our students are immersed in English, plus a specially developed language curriculum that strongly emphasizes bilingual language and literacy.

 By the end of Senior Kindergarten, Maple Bear students will be able to